kovzol/gd-art-doc/README.md

 ## Compilation

-We use the command `pdflatex english` and `pdflatex deutsch` twice to generate the PDF version of the English and German translations.
+We use the command `pdflatex english` twice to generate the PDF version.
 Alternatively the `make` and `make pdf` commands do the same.
-The command `make odt` will create .odt version of the text.

 ## GeoGebra files